Kry-dev/gulp-sass-js-starter/README.md

 Feature list:

- * Concatenates and compresses JS files
+ * Concatenates and compresses JS files.
- * Concatenates and compiles SASS files
+ * Concatenates and compiles SASS files.
- * Follows a flexble folder structure where anything goes so long as it is placed in the src folder
+ * Follows a flexble folder structure where anything goes so long as it is placed in the src folder.
- * ...and finally moves the concatenated/compressed/compiled files to the build folder
+ * ...and finally moves the concatenated/compressed/compiled files to the build folder.
  * ...and serves an express server with livereload middleware so you don't need the plugin for your browser to enjoy your changes being reflected as soon as you save them!

 Things I would like to add:

  * Auto deletion of the build folder as an optional toggle.
- * ...and any suggestions from adopters of the workflow
+ * ...and any suggestions from adopters of the workflow.
- * ...and I am sure there is still more I'd like to add
+ * ...and I am sure there is still more I'd like to add.

 ## Instructions

- * Clone this repo (see the right hand side of this page)
+ * Clone this repo (see the right hand side of this page).
- * Browse to your local copy
+ * Browse to your local copy.
- * Open a terminal (Start -> Run -> 'cmd')
+ * Open a terminal (Start -> Run -> 'cmd').
- * Type 'gulp build'.
-This will set out the initial structure of the workflow
- * Once this is complete, just run 'gulp' whenever you are developing inside the workflow
+ * Type 'gulp' and watch the magic happen!
  * ...and you're all set.
-From here any of your development work goes inside the src folder and all the magic will happen on save
+From here any of your development work goes inside the src folder and all the magic will happen on save.